Thanksgiving - America's Communal Holiday

 Thanksgiving is a Time for All Americans to Take Stock and Reflect on Who We Will Be

 For better or worse, the rest of the American story is now our responsibility.
-The preservation of a somewhat fair, due process system, including free speech, freedom to pursue our dreams, and social mobility to all - regardless of race or religion - is ours to preserve, or like careless, spoiled heirs - ours to piss away.
+The preservation of a somewhat fair, due process system, including free speech, freedom to pursue our dreams, and social mobility to all - regardless of race, gender or religion - is ours to preserve.
+Or ... like careless, spoiled heirs - it is also ours to piss away.

 So on this Thanksgiving as I reflect upon what we've been given - which generally speaking is so much compared to so many others around the world - I ask you to reflect on what you want to leave behind for your children, relatives and subsequent generations - not just in possessions - but in the greater surrounding context, meaning the societial norms, cultural milieu and system of governance in which we live and operate.

-The Pilgrims left behind the story of Thanksgiving and the Founding Fathes left behind a government of, for and by the people.
-But if 'We the People' don't pay attention to who controls the media we rely upon to inform us, who funds the candidates who become government officials and who the government officials really are and what they really do - the greedy, power-hungry, usurping criminals circulating in the highest levels of our national power structure - will soon enough take it most or all of it away from us.
+The Pilgrims left behind the tradition of Thanksgiving, and the Founding Fathes left behind a government of, for and by the people.
+But if 'We the People' don't pay attention to who controls the media we rely upon to inform us, who funds the candidates who become government officials and who the government officials really are and what they really do - the greedy, power-hungry, usurping criminals circulating in the highest levels of our national power structure - will soon enough take most of it or all of it away from us.

-This is our time and this is now the story in which we all play a role.
+This is our time.
+And this is now our story ... the story in which we all play a role.
 And future generations of Americans will judge us by what we preserved and built ... or by what we lost because we failed to take our responsibilities seriously and invest the time and thought and energy into doing the right things.

 Best wishes to you and yours for a Happy Thanksgiving.